 The Best Way to Supplement Creatine

 Avoid fillers, sweeteners, and artificial ingredients as often as possible when shopping for fitness supplements.
 Pay for the supplement, not the unnecessary stuff.

-Finally, take your creatine as recommended.
-If you decide on creatine monohydrate, it's important to start with a loading phase, followed by a maintenance phase.
+But as a general guideline, if you decide on creatine monohydrate, it's important to start with a loading phase, followed by a maintenance phase.
 Following this technique will give you the best result.

 If you choose creatine HCL, a loading phase may not be necessary.
 Remember, consistency is key with either option.